Generator object should not be used as a child of React element

 • Generator

-• React Warning: Using Generators as children is unsupported and will likely yield unexpected results because enumerating a generator mutates it.
+• React Warning: Using Iterators as children is unsupported and will likely yield unexpected results because enumerating a generator mutates it.
 You may convert it to an array with Array.from() or the [...spread] operator before rendering.
-Keep in mind you might need to polyfill these features for older browsers.
+You can also use an Iterable that can iterate multiple times over the same items.

 Was this documentation helpful?